TREASURIES-Yields hit two-year highs on more hawkish Fed

 US rate hike expectationshttps://tmsnrt.rs/3FxlKLz

-(Reporting by Karen Brettell; Additional reporting by Tom Westbrook and Yoruk Bahceli; Editing by Will Dunham)
+(Reporting by Karen Brettell; Additional reporting by Tom Westbrook and Yoruk Bahceli; Editing by Will Dunham and Nick Zieminski)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.